ArlingtonMA/arlingtonma.info/docs/_posts/2020-07-31-aps-core-demographics.md

 ## Data Sources

 See our [Education data catalog](/catalog#datasets-about-schools) for sources derived from MA ESE data.
 Race/Ethnicity names have been normalized to use full versions from the Staffing data.
 MA ESE data includes male/female breakdowns for staff and students, as well as other categories for student populations including English Learner, Economically disadvantaged, Students w/disabilities, and High needs.
+Read the [FAQ on MA ESE racial and ethnic classifications](http://www.doe.mass.edu/infoservices/data/guides/race-faq.html).

 Arlington resident estimated race/ethnicity breakdown comes from [US Census Bureau Quick Facts](/catalog#datasets-about-demographics) estimates of Arlington for 2019.